 - A late amendment: If your friend group is at the brewery and has no kids, it's probably better not to subject the friends to your kid, though you should know your friends' tolerances better than any rule.

-- On wineries and distilleries: I generally avoid bringing kids to wineries and distilleries unless they explicitly state they're family-friendly (have cafés with kids' menus, had playground equipment outside, etc.).
+- On wineries and distilleries: I generally avoid bringing kids to wineries and distilleries unless they explicitly state they're family-friendly (have cafés with kids' menus, have playground equipment outside, etc.).

 General personal rules